OCA/server-tools/menu_technical_info/README.rst

 Menu Technical Info
 ===================

 This module extends the debug mode.
-When debug mode is enabled the XML ID is shown while the cursos is hovering over a menu item.
+When debug mode is enabled the XML ID is shown while the cursor is hovering over a menu item.

 Usage
 =====